-With thousands-of-years old trails engraved by the Aborigines, to routes blazed by prospectors over 100 years ago, there is a whole myriad of adventure to be ceased.
-You can hike to waterfalls, through heritage listed rainforests, into old mining fields, around crater lakes, or up Queensland’s highest mountain- it literally offers everything but the bathtub.
+With thousands-of-years old trails engraved by the Aborigines, to routes blazed by prospectors over 100 years ago, there’s a whole myriad of hiking adventure in the Atherton Tablelands.
+You can trek to waterfalls, through heritage listed rainforests, into old mining fields, around crater lakes, or up Queensland’s highest mountain- it literally offers everything but the bathtub.

 Since I’d already taken a couple of walks in the area, on my holiday at Christmas I was keen to traverse deeper into the region to see more unique and remote areas.
 But you won’t even be able to cover a tenth of the hikes on offer here in just a few trips!